 Regulation 4 The Registered Pension Schemes and Overseas Pension Schemes (Electronic Communication of Returns and Information) Regulations 2006 - SI 2006/570

 The scheme administrator ceasing to act must tell HMRC that they no longer act in that capacity, and state from what date.
-This notification must be made using Pension Schemes Online.
+This notification must be made using Pension Schemes Online, if the scheme is held on Pension Schemes Online.
 The Guide to using the Online Service for scheme administrators tells you how to do this.

 The notification to HMRC should be made within 30 days of the effective date of ceasing to act as scheme administrator.
 Penalties under section 98 Taxes Management Act 1970 apply for failing to make the notification on time or providing incorrect information.